Sync a shared Contact and Calendar to the iPhone

 This is a pretty awesome capability, but at the same time, it does not scale to large numbers of users.
 There is first the maintenance and support aspect of having two or three dozen iPhones connecting to a single mailbox.
 Especially when one person has to personally configure these devices.
 There may also be a throttling issue with the Exchange Server.
 For example with Office 365 and Exchange 2013, you can’t even change the throttling.
 Exceeding the limits may mean lost sync with calendar or contact items.

 If you want to try a more scalable Enterprise Solution, please see my recent blog post on how to sync a public folder contacts to an iPhone.
-Even though this article talks about public folders as a sync source, you can just as easily use contacts in a shared mailbox.
+Even though this article talks about public folders as a sync source and android exchange public calendar, you can just as easily use contacts in a shared mailbox.